 B6.
 Everything Space Fighters can do something else can do better.While there are advantages as well as disadvantages to space fighters when directly compared to larger ships, a good look at the concept from the very base upwards is necessary.
 The first question shouldn't be "What advantage does a fighter have over a big ship?" but "What can a space fighter do?".
 Because we're talking about military ships here, the answer is generally to bring some sort of weapon payload (bullets, lasers, blaster bolts, missiles, bombs) in contact with a target.
 But the conditions of combat in space make fighters pointless for that.
 On planet, fighters are needed to extend the range of whatever deploys them (an airforce base or a carrier).
 If the base were to shoot the guns or the missiles that a fighter carries directly, it wouldn't have nearly the range that a fighter can achieve.
 The horizon on planet prevents direct targeting beyond a limited range.
 The friction of the air slows down bullets and missiles so they drop to the ground short of the target when they have been slowed down enough or their fuel has run out respectively.
 The engines and shape of an fighter allow far more efficient travel in atmosphere than those of a missile (or bomb or bullet).
 Not so in space.
 There is no horizon, so everything can be targeted directly.
 There is no friction, so ranges are not limited.
 There is no need for aerodynamic design, so missiles are far more effective than fighters.
 For comparison: if one were to use a missile that is the same size as the fighter i.e. using the same engine and same amount of fuel, it would have four times the range of a fighter, because the fighters needs a lot of fuel to brake and return to base again (and this is before you take into account the fact that using a missile instead of a fighter also frees up space that would be otherwise taken by the pilot and whatever equipment he needs to both stay alive and control his craft).
 So, unlike in an atmosphere, where mounting missiles on a fighter extends the effective range of the warheads, in space it would seriously limit it.
 As for guns, those are even less effective.
 Unless there is some sort of magical technology at play that makes 5 tons of gun components, propellant and bullets somehow capable of more destruction than just 5 tons of warhead (not the case with real physics) then carrying a small gun close to a target to shoot it is a colossal waste of time.
 Targeting is another thing that potentially looks like a reason for fighters to exist.
 But it is again not the case.
 Getting closer to the target does exactly the same thing as using a bigger lens (because there is no horizon) so the bigger lens wins. (does not get closer to danger, doesn't need refuelling, etc.) Intercepting incoming missiles works pretty much the same as launching attacking missiles, and attaching a space fighter makes it worse, not better.
 For that matter, anything that can destroy an incoming missile will probably be just as effective against a fighter, too.
 In the end, while one can point out plenty of advantages that a space fighter has over a larger ship (in a universe with real physics), there just is no task that a space fighter is best suited to perform.
 Either a bigger ship will outperform several small fighters, or one or several missiles will outperform one fighter.

 B7 Cost is not an issueThis comes in two flavors.
-The first being the high-end SF post-scarcity society where resources are not an issue.
+The first being the high-end SF post-scarcity society where construction resources are not an issue.
 Assuming some other kind of limiting factor (without at least one, offensive war itself makes no sense) that will be what determines ship sizes.
 For example if resources are infinite but the number of pilots is limited, ships will be designed in a way to capitalize on that i.e. the most powerful ships operated by the least crew.
 The second flavor being the erroneous but still perpetuated assumption that space fighters being cheaper than bigger ships is an advantage.
 Yes, a space fighter is cheaper than a space battleship.
 No, that does not necessarily translate into an advantage for space fighters.
-A single space fighter may be cheaper, but would not stand a chance in a fight alone.
+A single space fighter may be cheaper, but would not stand a chance in a fight alone, or else no one would build battleships.
 For space fighters to be a viable alternative to big ships, one needs to have enough of them to win against the bigger ships, so the question becomes what that whole swarm of fighters costs compared to the single big ship.
 And there is no reason why a whole group of fighters would be inherently cheaper than a single bigger ship.
 Maybe economics of scale make fighters cheaper.
 Maybe the greater efficiency of larger systems make big ships cheaper.
 There's no hard answer for which will be the case at the moment.
 What matters in the end is not so much cost, as cost efficiency.
 So: yes, small fighters cheaper.
 No, that doesn't mean anything by itself.
 A6 and A11 address the counter arguments.